FORGOTTEN MOTOCROSS TECH: AMP RESEARCH PARALLELOGRAM-LINK FORK

 Horst believed in racing as the ultimate test of his designs.
 He used Gary Jones, Ed Arnet, Jody Weisel and Joe Waddington as test riders.
 If the regular test riders expressed concern about the safety of the untested design, Horst would make his son Harry race it first.

 Horst’s prototype parallelogram-link fork merged the ideas of Earles, Greeves and Ribi into one fork design.
-Horst built many prototypes, often tested by fourtime 250 National Champion Gary Jones, but never varied from the geometry that produced the perfect theoretical wheel arc.
+Horst built many prototypes, often tested by four-time 250 National Champion Gary Jones, but never varied from the geometry that produced Horst’s perfect theoretical wheel arc.